bevyengine/rfcs/rfcs/system-driven-ui.md

 ## Unresolved questions

-1. What does input handling look like?
-How do we ensure it's robust to multiple input paradigms?
+1. What are the details for input dispatching?
-2. Are there compelling use cases for the components-as-event-channels pattern?
+2. Can we unify our input event streams more elegantly?
 3. Do circular system dependencies actually exist in real UI use-cases?

 ## Future possibilities

 1. Archetype invariants #5 will be very useful to reduce bugs while building functional widgets, to ensure that all of the required systems will run correctly on them.
-2. The widget wiring solution is much better handled with relations.
+2. Relations will significantly improve the ergonomics of many of these patterns where we point to / store specific widget entities.